tarantx/tarant/docs/reference.md

 <a name="ActorSystem+tell"></a>

 ### actorSystem.tell(id, message)
-Tels a message to an actor.
+Sends a message to an actor.

 **Kind**: instance method of [<code>ActorSystem</code>](#ActorSystem)